-- Gamma before CSC, selected through the CSC Mode register.
-This is mostly used for RGB to YUV conversion. - Gamma after CSC, selected through the CSC Mode register.
-This is mostly used for YUV to RGB conversion or linear RGB to RGB conversion.
-This mode can be used with pipe color gamut enhancement. - Split gamma, selected through the Pipe Config register.
-This is mostly used for RGB to RGB conversion.
-This mode can be used with pipe color gamut enhancement.
-In this mode, the pipe gamma enable per plane will control whether a plane will go through both gamma blocks.
+- Gamma before CSC: Selected through the CSC Mode register.
+Mostly used for RGB to YUV conversion. - Gamma after CSC: Selected through the CSC Mode register.
+Mostly used for YUV to RGB conversion or linear RGB to RGB conversion.
+Can be used with pipe color gamut enhancement. - Split gamma: Selected through the Gamma Mode register.
+Mostly used for RGB to RGB conversion.
+Can be used with pipe color gamut enhancement.
+The pipe gamma enable per plane will control whether a plane will go through both gamma blocks.
 It is not possible to send a plane through one gamma block and not the other.